QQQ 358.27 (+0.07%)

 • The airline stock has shown notable performance over the past several years.

-So, is Delta Air Lines a good stock a buy?
+So, is Delta Air Lines a good stock to buy?
 The answer may be yes, with its strong financial results and bright future.
 But before you buy Delta Air Lines stock, there are a few things to consider.
-Let's take a few minutes to review Delta Airlines' stock comprehensively.
+Let's review Delta Air Lines' stock comprehensively for a few minutes.

 Overview of Delta Air Lines